yilab/shelloid/README.md

 * Built in cluster support by setting a single configuration flag.
 Builtin logging with cluster support.

-* Simplified DB API with built-in connection pooling.
+* Simplified DB API with built-in connection pooling and close to synchronous-style programming.

+* Built in proper error and exception handling that takes care of sending error responses and freeing DB connections.

+* Built in simple and versatile sequencing API that avoids callback hell and results in readily understandable code.

 * Built-in simulator for controlled functional testing of application/controller logic (work in progress - please see sim/main.js in the shelloid-sample-app).
 Will support control of the flow of time as well as specification and verification of temporal properties.

 * Simple config specification for allowing cross-origin requests (implementation complying with CORS standard).

 * Auto detection of the current node of execution based on specified node names to IP/hostname mapping - useful for distributed and cloud deployments.

+* Support for easily configurable application UI themes.

 Currently the software is in alpha stage with featured being added on a daily (even hourly) basis.
 First full featured beta release is expected to happen in another week or so.
 After that we will be putting up more documentation.